garykac/woven/docs/spell-candidates.md

 ## Spell Deck Manipulation

 * Search top N cards of a spell deck for spell that matches Element
-	* Issue: no longer have decks of spells
+	* Why: no longer have decks of spells; also tends to be tedious

 ## Map

 * Destroy bridges (and other objects on map)
-	* Issue: don't want special tokens for marking updated terrain
+	* Why: want to avoid special tokens for marking updated terrain
 * Terraform - change terrain of target location
-	* Issue: don't want special tokens for marking new terrain
+	* Why: don't want special tokens for marking new terrain

 ## Misc

 * Clone spell from another player
 * Duplicate spell just cast
-	* Issue: can be achieved more generally by allowing a thread to be removed
+	* Why: can be achieved more generally by allowing a thread to be removed
 * Spells that work with any element
 * Dispel
-	* Issue: Use more specific cancel spells.
+	* Why: Use more specific cancel spells.

 ## Matrix Manipulation

 * Gain extra mana permanently - this spell can only be cast once
 * Lose cubes - must be recovered as if from Matrix
 * Place cube ignoring contraints
-	* Issue: No longer have constraints
+	* Why: No longer have constraints